14 min to read

 helm repo update

-# Install CRDs
+# Install CRDs in the monitoring namespace

 helm install prometheus-operator-crds -n monitoring prometheus-community/prometheus-operator-crds

-# Verify installation
+# Verify the installation

 kubectl get crd | grep monitoring

-Installing Prometheus Community Chart
+Option 1: Installing Prometheus Community Chart

-Create values file (values/somaz.yaml
+Create a values file (values/somaz.yaml

 server: